Contemporary Mathematics (Math 103)

 day to withdraw from the course with a W is March 25.

 Thursday March 14

 Warning: All of the test dates are subject to change; if you miss class, it's your responsibility to find out if any of these tests have been rescheduled for another day.

 Make up tests: All students are expected to be present at the time of tests and quizzes.
 No missed quiz or exam can be made up (even if it is missed for a legitimate excuse); it will be replaced by your grade on the final exam.
-A documented excuse for your absence from the Associate Dean of Students Office at 67 George Street will be required.
+A documented excuse for your absence from the Absence Memo Office at 67 George Street will be required.
 Special permission must be obtained from the Office of Student Affairs to substitute the final for more than one missed quiz or exam.